HackYourFuture/post-grad-ed/README.md

 Each of the following 4 weeks, you'll do exercises and assignments in order to strengthen your skills:

-- **1.Technical assignments (TA):** This is the bulk of this module.
+- **Technical assignments (TA):** This is the bulk of this module.
 You'll prepare for the job interview process, by making _real_ technical assignments that come from _real_ companies.
 During the first (and third) week you will have to make an assignment that complies with all the requirements.
 The second (and fourth) week you will take the applications to the next level by designing and implementing new features and functionality.
-- **2.Videos:** Every week you will have to record a video explaining a concept youve learned.
+- **Videos:** Every week you will have to record a video explaining a concept youve learned.
 In Week 4 you will also have to prepare a video job application which  will be your 'test' to see to what degree you are able to present yourself professionally and confidently.
-- **3.Plannings and learnings:** On weeks 1 and 3 you will share your planning on which technologies you will use for the upcoming TA and which features you will add in weeks 2 and 4.
+- **Plannings and learnings:** On weeks 1 and 3 you will share your planning on which technologies you will use for the upcoming TA and which features you will add in weeks 2 and 4.
 Additionally, every week you will share a small message with your group mentioning what you have learned by working on the TA.
-- **4.Questionnaire:** Every week you'll have to complete a simple questionnaire containing common interview questions that will challenge you to think about what you want out of your career.
+- **Questionnaire:** Every week you'll have to complete a simple questionnaire containing common interview questions that will challenge you to think about what you want out of your career.
 Put time to think about the answers as these can be usef in any real interview.

 Each week also contains aditional material to revise Javascript fundamentals and learn the basics of Algorithmic Thinking.
 While these sections are optional and your mentors won't give you feedback on them, we strongly recommend you to go through it to polish and improve your skills.

-- **5. JavaScript Cardio (Optional):** In these exercises you'll become more familiar with various JavaScript methods and practice with them.
+- **JavaScript Cardio (Optional):** In these exercises you'll become more familiar with various JavaScript methods and practice with them.
 You'll watch videos and code along.
-- **6. Algorithms (Optional):** In these exercises you'll practice your ability to think in steps, by doing programming challenges.
+- **Algorithms (Optional):** In these exercises you'll practice your ability to think in steps, by doing programming challenges.

 ## Mentorship & accountability